England women's cricket team: Losing the Ashes

 England began playing women's Test cricket again in 1948–49, when they toured Australia for a three-Test match series.
 An England team with seven debutantes, lost the Women's Ashes to Australia after losing the first Test and drawing the final two.
-Two of their eleven made half-centuries on tour: Molly Hide, who also batted out the third day of the final Test to make England's only century in Australia this season to draw the game, and Myrtle Maclagan, who hit 77 in the second Test.
+Two of their eleven made half-centuries on tour: Molly Hide, who also batted out the third day of the final Test to make England's only century in Australia that season to draw the game, and Myrtle Maclagan, who hit 77 in the second Test.
 Both had Test experience from before the War.
 Maclagan was also England's leading wicket-taker on tour, with nine wickets, ahead of Hide and Mary Johnson who took six each.
-However, England still beat New Zealand in their Test one month after the conclusion of the Ashes.
+However, England still beat New Zealand in their only Test one month after the conclusion of the Ashes.

 In 1951, Australia toured England for the first time in 14 years.
 After drawing the first Test at Scarborough, England gained a lead of 38 on first innings after Mary Duggan's five wickets, and set a target of 159, larger than any score in the previous three innings, and a record of that time.
-Australia were 131 for eight after Duggan took four more wickets, but England conceded 29 for the ninth wicket.
+Australia were 131 for eight after Duggan took four more wickets, but England conceded 29 runs for the ninth wicket.
 Thus, they surrendered the Ashes again, despite winning the final Test by 137 runs after another Duggan nine-wicket-haul to draw the series at 1–1.

-England's next international series involve a visit from New Zealand in 1954.
-England won the first Test, despite giving up a deficit of 10 on first innings, but drew the second and third; the third Test saw a whole day's play lost to rain.
+England's next international series involved a visit from New Zealand in 1954.
+England won the first Test, despite giving up a deficit of 10 runs on first innings, but drew the second and third; the third Test saw a whole day's play lost to rain.
 Excluding one-offs, this was England's first series win since their inaugural series.